encyclogames/http_server/README.md

 server though.
 I have tried to be as verbose as possible when it comes to documenting what my code does.

-NOTE: this code is incomplete and i am working on it currently to make it feature complete and also add some form of robustness.

 Start the program with  the following :
 ```
 ./lisod <HTTP port> <HTTPS port> <log file> <lock file> <www folder> <CGI folder or script name> <private key file> <certificate file>